-In TransATAC study, patients with 1-3 positive nodes in the low-risk group had a 5.6% risk of distant recurrence at 10 years, 289 suggesting that chemotherapy would be of limited benefit in these patients.
+In TransATAC study, patients with 1-3 positive nodes in the low-risk group had a 5.6% risk of distant recurrence at 10 years, suggesting that chemotherapy would be of limited benefit in these patients.

 Breast Cancer Index: The Breast Cancer Index (BCI) is a combination of two profiles, the HOXB13-to-IL17BR expression ratio (H:I ratio) and the Molecular Grade Index (MGI).
 Compared with clinical prognostic factors (eg, age, tumor size, tumor grade, and lymph node status), the H:I ratio has been shown to be prognostic in the setting of adjuvant tamoxifen monotherapy.
-The addition of MGI to H:I was determined provide additional prognostic discrimination, leading to the BCI assay.
-In a secondary analysis of the ATAC trial, BCI was prognostic in node negative breast cancer for both early (years 0-5) and late (years 5-10) distant recurrence.
+362,364 The addition of MGI to H:I was determined to provide additional prognostic discrimination, leading to the BCI assay.
+364 In a secondary analysis of the ATAC trial, BCI was prognostic in node negative breast cancer for both early (years 0-5) and late (years 5-10) distant recurrence.
 For patients with T1 and T2 HR-positive, HER2-negative, and lymph node-negative tumors, a BCI in the low-risk range, regardless of T size, places the tumor into the same prognostic category as T1a-T1b, N0, M0.
-There are limited data as to the role of BCI in HR-positive, HER2-negative, and lymph node-positive breast cancer.

-NCCN Recommendations for Use of Multigene Assays: Considering the ability of the multigene assays to predict benefit of adjuvant systemic chemotherapy and ability to determine prognosis by predicting risk of distant recurrence, the NCCN Panel has summarized the treatment implications based on risk scores and nodal status.
-The Panel notes that the multigene assays provide prognostic and therapy-predictive information that complements TNM and biomarker information.
+Secondary analyses of the MA.17, Trans-aTTom, and IDEAL trials showed that in patients with HR-positive T1-T3 tumors that are lymph-node negative or positive, those that had a high BCI (H/I) demonstrated significant improvements in DFS when adjuvant endocrine therapy was extended, compared to the control arm.
+366-368 Considering the ability of the multigene assays to predict benefit of adjuvant systemic chemotherapy and ability to determine prognosis by predicting risk of distant recurrence, the NCCN Panel has summarized the treatment implications based on risk scores and nodal status.

-Use of Multigene Assays in Axillary Lymph Node-Negative HR-Positive, HER2-Negative Tumors
+Multigene Assays for Axillary Lymph Node-Negative HR-Positive, HER2-Negative Tumors